 What is a Dresden Quilt Block?

 Dresden Blocks are made from “blades” sewn together in a circle.
 The ruler has measurements on it, indicating the height of the blade.
-For our project, we are going to cut blades that are 5″ tall. (note: these photos are from another Dresden project, instructions are the same, only the fabric is different).
+For our project, we are going to cut blades that are 5″ tall.
+(Note: these photos are from another Dresden project; the instructions are the same, only the fabric is different.)

 20 Blades each 5″ Tall from various prints

-4″ circle for the center from main fabric
+4″ circle for the center from the main fabric

 4″ circle for lining

-Begin by cutting 20 blades that are each 5″ tall.
-You’re cutting from the bottom of the ruler to the 5″ mark.
+Begin by cutting 20 blades, each 5″ tall.
+Cut from the bottom of the ruler to the 5″ mark.
 Cut the blades from different prints of fabric.

 Repeat 20 times.
 Lay out your blades in a pattern that you like.